kyleboas/tacticsjournal.com/sponser.md

 ---

 Sponsorship is exclusive.
 Only one sponsor per week.
-The only rule I have is that I would not take any gambling sponsers.
+The only rule I have is that I would not take any gambling sponsors.

 <style>
     table { font-size: 15px; }